yokobond/xcx-web-channel/README.md

 This is a two-player battle game where:
 - Open the project in two windows (can be on different PCs)
 - Click the green flag to start
+- Put channel name "cat-fight" in the input field and click "check" button
 - Select your character by clicking on either cat
 - Use left/right arrow keys to move your character (movement syncs across both windows)
 - Use up arrow key to attack